SpikIKid/SpikIKid/README.md

 # Hi there, I'm Athul! 👋

-I'm a passionate Computer Science student from Kerala, India, with a strong interest in software development, data structures, and cybersecurity.
+I'm a passionate Computer Science student from Kerala, India, with a strong interest in cloud engineering,cloud security,software development, data structures, and cybersecurity.
 I enjoy building efficient and scalable applications and am always looking for opportunities to learn and grow.

 ---